 Start with planning your trip.
 Travelers typically visit a whopping 38 websites before booking a vacation.
 And when it’s a complicated multi-day tour in a foreign destination, it can take hours of research, decision-making, and booking.
 A tour company takes care of all of that by developing an itinerary carefully crafted by knowledgeable experts, which includes all the transportation, accommodations, meals, and activities.

 You’ll also save time on the ground with a small group — which typically doesn’t exceed 12 guests — vs. a large one.
 With fewer people, there’s less time waiting around, checking into your hotel, and boarding buses — leaving more time to enjoy the destination.
 And you’ll also benefit from the flexibility that only a small group allows.
 Want to linger in that cute café for the afternoon?
 Or peel off for an early morning photo shoot on your own?
 That’s easier to accommodate with fewer people.

-Small-group tour companies provide the kind of insider knowledge that’s virtually unavailable to individual travelers.
-They can advise you on what to pack before you leave and guide you through the nuances of language, culture, and customs once you’re there.
+Small-group tour companies provide invaluable insider knowledge.
 With their local expertise, they handle such complicated issues as visas, difficult access, or challenging logistics, leaving you stress-free.

 What’s more, the guides educate you as you go: They identify exotic wildlife and plants on a hike or safari, unusual produce in the market, regional specialties in a restaurant.
 This immeasurably enriches your experience.
 And because they know the terrain so well, they can find good alternatives when the weather doesn’t cooperate or handle an emergency with efficiency and calm.